 Today, Pakistan is known for its attractive hand-knotted area rugs.
 Good thing is that they are considerably less expensive than equivalent quality Persian rugs.
 However, if you’re in for a cheap rug, you might’ve to go for the machine-made option.

-There are three major types of Pakistani rug styles: Chobi, Mori, Bokhara, Jaldar, and Caucasian; although there are many other types that are woven in Pakistan.
+There are five major types of Pakistani rug styles: Pakistani Chobi Rugs, Pakistani Mori Rugs, Pakistani Bokhara Rugs, Pakistani Jaldar Rugs, and Pakistani Caucasian Rugs; although there are many other types that are woven in Pakistan.

-Mori carpets feature a Bokhara rug like pattern and other Turkmen patterns.
-Ziegler carpets, another famous Pakistani rug type are inspired by Western themes and feature softer hues as compared to other traditional rugs.
+Mori carpets feature a Pakistani Bokhara rugs like pattern and other Turkmen patterns.
+Pakistani Ziegler rugs, another famous Pakistani rug type are inspired by Western themes and feature softer hues as compared to other traditional rugs.
 Also, their design patterns are more intricate and filled with floral details instead of geometric motifs.

 Pakistani handmade rugs are made of the finest materials, including high-quality wool, cotton, and luxurious threads of silk.
 Those who weave these carpets are mostly the descendants of skilled weavers who moved from India to Pakistan at the time of Partition of the Subcontinent.
 Apart from this, a huge number of Afghan refugees who fled the Taliban regime in Afghanistan are also involved in the trade.
 These Afghan rug weavers are responsible for numerous Pakistani rug types that follow tribal patterns and designs, such as Baluchi rugs.